edisnord/Struktogram-Creator/README.md

    10. [ ] Comment block
    11. [ ] Select
 4. [ ] Add syntax highlighting for Ace
+5. [ ] Parser error reporting(use the console for now, that's where i print them)
-5. [ ] Add theming for diagram and page colors
+6. [ ] Add theming for diagram and page colors

 ## Development